-Many consumers are likely already familiar with the concept of pay-as-you-go or installment payment financing because of mobile phones.
+Many consumers are likely already familiar with the concept of pay-as-you-go technology or installment payment financing because of mobile phones.
 The pay-as-you-go payment method is used in the prepaid mobile phone market to “top-up” credits for phone calls, SMS, data use, and more.
 When the prepaid credits are depleted, it’s time to top-up the credits again — or you’ll be unable to make calls, send SMS, or use data.

 Pay-as-you-go is also used to lower the financial barriers to life-changing products, such as solar home systems, in emerging markets.
 With PAYG, consumers who cannot afford to pay for a product upfront can choose to pay a distributor small, affordable installments over an agreed period of time.
 These small payments are either made until the product is paid off and the consumer owns the product or on a continuous basis.
 If the consumer cannot make their installment payments, the product shuts down until payment is made or the product is returned to the distributor.